 The value is there, but are healthcare organizations ready to adopt mobile technologies in their digital transformation initiatives?
-The answer isn’t cut and dry.
+The answer isn’t cut and dried.
 The reality is that building the first healthcare mobile app doesn’t always work out as planned.

 For every healthcare executive out there interested in developing their first mobile app, we put together this guide covering the top 9 considerations you should be aware of BEFORE you sign the dotted line to build your first app.

-1. Define a Robust Digital Strategy
+1. Define a robust digital strategy

 Clarify the type of healthcare mobile app you are building.
 And why!

 Here’s what makes all successful mobile apps out there great.
 In the user’s mind, a connection is made between a mobile app and a specific use case.
-Like – i go to Facebook to decompress and see what my friends are up to, Linkedin to read professional news and network updates, Epocrates to get drug information etc.
+Like – I go to Facebook to decompress and see what my friends are up to, Linkedin to read professional news and network updates, Epocrates to get drug information etc.

 Bottomline: whatever app you build, make sure you answer this question first.
 My ideal customer will regularly use this app to do thing one thing.

 Now, we learn by example.
-So here’s a few GREAT healthcare mobile apps that perform one function and they do it well!
+So here’s a few great healthcare mobile apps that perform one function and they do it well.